Potential Child Support Calculations Made Easy

 There are various factors that need to be taken into account when calculating child support and it’s vital for the wellbeing of your children and your own finances that this is done correctly.
 By gaining a little clarity on what both you and your former spouse should be paying before establishing any binding agreements, you and your attorney can better plan for negotiations that result in a fair division.

 Some aspects of child support calculation you can learn from online resources like this one.
 However, this should always be supported by guidance from a professional family law attorney.
 They can help you to better understand the nuances of your individual family circumstances and state law that can help ensure your and your children get the fairest treatment.
-As the well-known child custody lawyers for dads in Tampa, FL, In Law We Trust, P.A. should be your very first call.
-Since 2014, the law firm of In Law We Trust, P.A., has been annually selected by the National Trial Lawyers of America as one of the Top 40 under 40 in Florida which is a professional organization by invitation only, composed of the top trial lawyers from each state or region who are under the age of 40.
+As the well-known child custody lawyers for dads in Tampa, FL, In Law We Trust Divorce and Family Lawyers should be your very first call.
+Since 2014, the law firm of In Law We Trust Divorce and Family Lawyers, has been annually selected by the National Trial Lawyers of America as one of the Top 40 under 40 in Florida which is a professional organization by invitation only, composed of the top trial lawyers from each state or region who are under the age of 40.
 We’ve also been a featured member of The National Academy of Family Law Attorneys since 2019, as well as included in Super Lawyers each year since 2017.
 Our firm is renowned for our experience in family law and for our successes in helping men with their pursuit of fair child support arrangements.

 There are various factors that need to be taken into account when calculating child support.
 These have been determined by state legislation and the guidelines are set by the Florida Department of Revenue.
 While there are some variances depending on individual circumstances, it is usually these guidelines that judges will take into account when determining how much child support each parent is responsible for.
 There are rarely circumstances that arise in which neither parent has to pay a percentage of child support, so this is a good gauge by which to understand what you may be liable for.